spiral/docs/framework/components.md

 }
 ```

-Following approach provides ability to minimize amount of static instances and allow multiple spiral applications co-exists in one session.
+This approach provides ability to minimize amount of static instances and allow multiple spiral applications co-exists in one session.

-> Shared container is widely used for support functionality such as loggers and shortcuts.
+> Shared container is widely used for support functionality such as loggers, translations and shortcuts.

-You can always get access to active container by extending `Component` in your code and utilizing function `iocContainer`:
+You can always get access to active container by extending `Component` in your code and calling function `iocContainer`:

 ```php
 protected function iocContainer()